-The sport’s origins can be traced back the 80s, and there is evidence of that era scattered throughout courses in Grand Rapids.
-Many of these were started as “object courses” where players would throw their frisbees to wooden 4x4’s dug into the ground.
-These little pieces of history can be seen at Garfield, Riverside, and Brewer Park—three of the oldest courses in Grand Rapids.
+The origins of disc golf can be traced back to the 1980s, and there is evidence of the sport’s beginnings scattered throughout courses in Grand Rapids.
+Early courses used natural and man-made objects as targets, including wooden 4x4’s dug into the ground.
+These little pieces of history can still be seen at Garfield, Riverside and Brewer Park – three of the oldest courses in town.

-Nowadays, sufficient park funding and generous community volunteering through the Grand Rapids Disc Golfers United League have given these courses premium baskets and concrete tee pads.
-So, with a map and some discs, you’ll be able to fill your weekend with fun for the whole family.
+Nowadays, sufficient park funding and generous community volunteering through the Grand Rapids Disc Golfers United League have given most courses premium baskets and concrete tee pads.
+So all you need is a map and some discs – and perhaps some water and sunscreen – to fill your weekend with fun for the whole family.
 And the best part about it?
 Courses are free to play.
-Not only that, but a little “secret” amongst Grand Rapids disc golfers is the used section at Great Lakes Disc.
-Many of these courses bring you right by their shop on the corner of Kalamazoo and 44th street, so if you want to buy some used discs at a big discount, they have hundreds.

 Ready, set, go!